folio-org/mod-lists/README.md

 service is reachable.
 This check can be disabled by setting `mod-lists.list-export.s3-startup-check.enabled` to `false`.

 ## Installing the module

 Follow the guide of Deploying Modules sections of the [Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-1-deploying-and-using-a-simple-module) and Reference, which describe the process in detail.

+### Resource requirements

+Most operations in mod-lists use very little memory, however more memory is required when serving up list exports to users.
+Additionally, sufficient memory is required for good and consistent performance.
+With the default settings, you should provide mod-lists with at least 1 gigabyte of heap space.
+This will allow it to perform well and export any list up to the default maximum list size.
+For larger instances, where mod-lists is used heavily, give it at least 2 gigabytes.
+In the most extreme case (still assuming the default max list size and concurrent task limit), where the application is fully saturated with non-stop export requests of extremely large lists that happen to all require a lot of memory at the same instant, 5.5 gigabytes of heap space should be sufficient to maintain performance and stability.

+In addition, at least 200 megabytes of free storage space should be available on the server for mod-lists to use for staging temporary files during the list export process.

+### Installation

 First of all you need a running Okapi instance.
 (Note that specifying an explicit 'okapiurl' might be needed.)
 ```bash